Githubguy132010/BijbelQuiz/docs/EMERGENCY_SYSTEM.md

-# Emergency Popup System
+# Emergency Message System

-This document explains how to use the emergency popup system in the BijbelQuiz application, including both the API and the admin tool.

-## Overview

-The emergency popup system allows administrators to display important messages to all app users.
-Messages can be configured as either dismissible or blocking (app-blocking).
-The system includes both a REST API and a Python-based GUI tool for managing emergency messages.
+The BijbelQuiz app includes an emergency message system that allows administrators to display important messages to all app users.
+This system consists of:

+1. A REST API hosted on Vercel
+2. A Flutter service that polls the API for messages
+3. A dialog that displays emergency messages to users

+## How It Works

+The `EmergencyService` in the Flutter app polls the API endpoint `https://bijbelquiz.app/api/emergency` every 5 minutes.
+When an emergency message is detected, it displays a dialog to the user using the `EmergencyMessageDialog` widget.

+## Message Types

+Emergency messages can be either:
+- **Dismissible**: Users can close the dialog and continue using the app
+- **Blocking**: Users cannot close the dialog (used for critical messages)

+### Client-Side Implementation

+The Flutter app automatically polls the emergency endpoint every 5 minutes.
+When an emergency message is received, it's displayed immediately to the user.

+1. **Dismissible Message**:
+   - User can close the message
+   - Message will reappear if still active on next poll

+2. **Blocking Message**:
+   - User cannot dismiss the message
+   - App functionality is blocked until the message is cleared server-side

 ## API Endpoints